FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

 ## What you will learn

+In this tutorial, you will learn how to programmatically upload, manage, and publish research data in NOMAD using the NOMAD API and Python.

-By the end of this tutorial, you will be able to programmatically perform the following RDM tasks:
+By the end of this tutorial, you will be able to:

-- Authenticate and connect to the NOMAD API using Python.
+1. Authenticate with the NOMAD API using Python
+2. Upload raw research data to NOMAD and create uploads programmatically
-- Create uploads from example ZIP files and inspect their processing status and entries.
+3. Retrieve uploads and entries and inspect or edit their metadata
-- Create a new dataset and assign an upload to it.
-- Edit upload and entry metadata (name, comments, references, datasets).
+4. Group entries into datasets for curation and organization
-- Share uploads with selected users, set embargo periods, and publish uploads on the NOMAD test deployment.
+5. Share uploads with collaborators and manage access permissions
+6. Publish uploads on the NOMAD test deployment

 ---